ghc/ghc/docs/users_guide/debugging.rst

     is useful when debugging because it gives smaller modules and dumps, but the compiler will panic if you try to use Typeable instances of things that you built with this flag.

+.. ghc-flag:: -dtag-inference-checks
+    :shortdesc: Affirm tag inference results are correct at runtime.
+    :type: dynamic

+    When tag inference tells as a specific value is supposed to be tagged then generate code to check this at runtime.
+If the check fails the program will be terminated.
+This helps narrowing down if an issue is due to tag inference if things go wrong.
+Which would otherwise be quite difficult.